 5.1.
 IMPAIRMENT TESTING

-The R&D assets, corresponding to AsiDNATM/VIO-01, since they are not amortized, as well as the goodwill, were tested for impairment at December 31, 2023, as described below.
+The R&D assets corresponding to AsiDNATM/VIO-01, which are not amortized, as well as the goodwill, were subject to impairment tests as of December 31, 2024, as described below.

-- Impairment testing of R&D assets
+Impairment testing of R&D assets